-- Set up a demonstration of the product with the vendor, test and explore the product.
-Evaluate documentation, peer experiences and usage of the tool, vendor support, etc.
+- Set up a product demonstration with the vendor, test, and explore the product.
+Evaluate documentation, peer experiences, tool usage, vendor support, etc.

 - Assessment of pedagogical value.
 The McGraw Center will evaluate whether the proposed tool can align with active teaching principles or support other pedagogical goals.

 - Run pilot.
 On the recommendation of the governance board, the McGraw Center will define the goals of and run a pilot in a limited number of courses.
-A pilot is not a guarantee that the tool will be adopted on a more permanent basis.
+A pilot does not guarantee that the tool will be adopted on a more permanent basis.

 - Vendor meetings.
-To ensure that we provide effective support and are informed of upcoming product updates, the McGraw Center meets with each vendor at least once every semester.
+To ensure that we provide adequate support and are informed of upcoming product updates, the McGraw Center meets with each vendor at least once every semester.

 - Training sessions and support.
-The McGraw Center’s instructional designers have the expertise to provide training and support for each of the teaching tools that integrate with Canvas.
-In some cases, we will partner with the vendor to offer training sessions.
+The McGraw Center’s instructional designers have the expertise to provide training and support for each teaching tool that integrates with Canvas.
+We will partner with the vendor to offer training sessions in some cases.
 OIT’s learning management group will provide technical support for Canvas and its integrations.